dwyl/learn-elixir/README.md

 your system when things don't go as planned.

-There are **_many_ reasons** to learn elixir and _use_ it for your next for your next project!
+There are **_many_ reasons** to learn elixir and _use_ it for your next project!

 ### Key Advantages